-Because occupations involving physical labor dominate the local economy, Ridgeville is generally considered to be a blue-collar town, with 38.08% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Ridgeville is generally considered to be a blue-collar town.
+38.08% of the Ridgeville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Ridgeville is a town of sales and office workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Ridgeville who work in office and administrative support (16.22%), food service (9.34%), and sales jobs (8.11%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Ridgeville is worth considering.

 The per capita income in Ridgeville in 2010 was $8,235, which is low income relative to South Carolina and the nation.
 This equates to an annual income of $32,940 for a family of four.
 However, Ridgeville contains both very wealthy and poor people as well.

 Ridgeville is an extremely ethnically-diverse town.
 The people who call Ridgeville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ridgeville residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Ridgeville include German, English, Irish, Scottish, and African.